Kevin and Bean: The B-Team Podcast

 Current and former members of the Kevin and Bean show, including Lightning, Omar and Dave started a podcast documenting the behind-the-scenes look at the show in July 2017.
 Each week they look back at different bits, or moments in the show's history and help to retell the happenings of the Kevin and Bean show over the years.
 They also take listener feedback from emails to help address questions people have about the show.

 "Confess Your Crime" Hoax

-In June of 1990, Kevin and Bean secretly arranged for a friend to pretend to confess to killing his girlfriend during their "Confess Your Crime" segment.
-The hoax resulted in investigations by the Sheriff's Department, the FCC, NBC’s "Unsolved Mysteries" and other news media.
+In June 1990, Kevin and Bean secretly arranged for a friend to pretend to confess to killing his girlfriend during their "Confess Your Crime" segment.
+The hoax resulted in investigations by the Sheriff's Department, the FCC, NBC's "Unsolved Mysteries" and other news media.
 The hoax was exposed 10 months later after KROQ had unknowingly hired the caller, Doug "the Slug" Roberts, as a DJ and the three were heard talking about the hoax on a monitored phone line at KROQ.
 Kevin and Bean paid the Sheriff's Department $12,170 for the cost of the investigation, and performed 149 hours of community service to compensate for the 149 hours the homicide detective spent on the case.
 KROQ received a letter of reprimand from the FCC for the incident; the lightest punishment the FCC could give.